Gina Gionfriddo

-Gina Gionfriddo is an American playwright and television writer.
+Gina Gionfriddo (born 1969 or 1970) is an American playwright and television writer.
 Her plays Becky Shaw and Rapture, Blister, Burn were finalists for the 2009 and 2013 Pulitzer Prize for Drama, respectively.
 She has written for the television series Law & Order, Law & Order: Criminal Intent, FBI: Most Wanted, The Alienist, and House of Cards.

 Biography

 Gionfriddo grew up in Washington, D.C., where she attended Georgetown Day School.
-She graduated from Barnard College of Columbia University and completed Brown University's MFA playwriting program where she studied with playwright Paula Vogel.
+She received a Bachelor of Arts degree from Barnard College in 1991 and a Master of Fine Arts from Brown University in 1997.
+At Brown, she studied with playwright Paula Vogel.

 In addition to writing her own material, she has also taught playwriting at Brown University, Providence College, and Rhode Island College.

 She has lived in Providence, Rhode Island and currently resides in New York City, where she is a single mother.

 Work

-She has written for both the stage and for television.
+Gionfriddo has written for both the stage and for television.
 She tends to write dark comedies of topics that occasionally touch on the abuse of women and often features male protagonists.
-U.S. Drag features a series of assaults, After Ashley features rape and murder, Becky Shaw has a robbery at gunpoint.
+U.S. Drag features a series of assaults, After Ashley features rape and murder, and Becky Shaw has a robbery at gunpoint.

 Television

-She was a writer for the television series Law & Order.
+Gionfriddo was a writer for the television series Law & Order.
 René Balcer, the head writer and executive producer of Law & Order, hired her after he read her play After Ashley.
 Balcer said: “She really has an ear for the dialogue of everyday Americans and the quirkiness of everyday Americans... the kind of people you see being interviewed on Nancy Grace.”